 As part of our detox program, we evaluate the needs of each patient.
 This means identifying any co-occurring mental health issues, significant problems with physical health, and other factors that may need to be addressed in the patient’s post-detox treatment plan.

-At the Vance Johnson Recovery Center, the detox process often leads patients into one of our inpatient residential programs.
+At VJRC, the detoxification process often leads patients into one of our inpatient residential programs.
 While we are happy to solely give patients a safe place to detox, we often find that patients fare better when they pair detox with an appropriate substance abuse treatment program.
-And by taking note of each patient’s personal history and unique hurdles to recovery, we can give a more effective addiction treatment throughout our patients’ stays.
+In this way, we are also able to address any mental health conditions that are potentially encouraging a substance use disorder.

 If you’re ready to get help, you can call our admissions specialists at 1-888-82-VANCE.
 Or, if you are not ready to take that step, you can always fill out our contact form.
-However you can reach out for help, we are ready and waiting for you.
+However, the sooner you detox, the sooner you can start on your path to recovery.
+And at the Vance Johnson Recovery Center, we are ready and waiting for you.